MicrosoftDocs/windows-itpro-docs/windows/keep-secure/use-windows-defender-advanced-threat-protection.md

 ![Flowchart describing the four stages of investigation](images/overview.png)

-Security operation teams can use Windows Defender Advanced Threat Protection portal to carry out this end-to-end process without having to leave the portal.
+Security operation teams can use Windows Defender ATP portal to carry out this end-to-end process without having to leave the portal.

 Teams can monitor the overall status of enterprise endpoints from the **Dashboard**, gain insight on the various alerts, their category, when they were observed, and how long they’ve been in the network at a glance.